Last year the tours took place between July and September. In 2023, they run on Wednesdays and Sundays from June 4th until September 27th.

 The Shipyards is more or less the area between the Polygon Gallery (located at 101 Carrie Cates Court) and the Burrard Dry Dock Pier and Shipyard Commons.
 MONOVA is at the edge of the Shipyards, about a block or two up from the SeaBus Terminal at the waterfront.

-The Shipyard Pals tours begin by the Punch Clock Portal which is at the north side of the Tap and Barrel Restaurant at #8 Lonsdale Avenue.
+The Shipyard Pals tours begin at the museum.
 You’ll recognize the guides by their 1940s-era clothing.
 The tours go all around the Shipyards.
 Along the way Shipyard Sal and Shipyard Sam tell stories and describe the history of the area.
 They also sing, dance and entertain.